 - Download it for future reference.

-Candidates who have received rank in KCET are eligible for KCET Counselling Process.
+Candidates who have received the rank in KCET are eligible for KCET Counselling Process.
 The counselling will be done online through option entry.
-The option entry will be made open from June 11, 2020.
+The option entry will be made open on dates yet to be announced.
+Candidates are required to know that the counselling process is entirely based on their performance and scores in the KCET 2020 Exam.
+Hence they need to prepare accordingly and score high in the exam.

 Before counselling, Candidates will have to verify their documents.
 For this KEA will allocate centres across the state and candidates will have to be present in the centres on the specified date and time.
 Once documents are verified candidates can give option entry.

-Various courses offered through KCET are in the following table.
+Various courses offered through KCET are mentioned below in the following table.

 |1||Bachelor of Veterinary Science and Animal Husbandry (B.V.Sc. & A.H.)|